 The Arc of Monroe can provide guardianship services to those whose families are not able to do so.

-The Arc's Guardian Advocates become a part of a person's life, listening to their needs and supporting them with important decisions in the areas of medical care, legal matters and finances.
+The Arc's Guardianship Advocates become a part of a person's life, listening to their needs and supporting them with important decisions in the areas of medical care, legal matters and finances.

 About the Guardianship Program